 Trump’s impulsivity in ordering the attack sets a dangerous standard for someone in charge of the US nuclear arsenal.
 It demonstrates the extreme dangers of allowing a single individual to exercise control over a country’s nuclear arsenal.

-Despite the illegality and inherent dangers of his military response, Trump seems to be getting a favorable response from the US media.
+Despite the illegality and inherent dangers of his military response, Trump seems to be getting a favorable reaction from the US media.
 Nearly all US mainstream media seems to have accepted the assumption that Assad was foolish enough to have launched a chemical attack, and have not questioned Assad’s responsibility for the chemical attack.
 It appears that neither the US government nor media have conducted a thorough investigation of responsibility for the chemical attack, which should have been done prior to a military response.

 Referring to what changed with Trump’s ordering the missile strikes against Syria the evening before, a fawning Fareed Zakaria stated, “I think Donald Trump became president of the United States.
 I think this was actually a big moment….”
 Given Trump’s narcissism, this is the kind of positive response from pundits that is likely to keep him returning to impulsive and illegal uses of military force.